idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 However we blame stuff in the inverse triangle

-This is the fundamental attirbution error.
+This is the fundamental attribution error.
 For ourselves we attribute fault to our environment, but to others we attribute to their identity.

 Question - what is identity vs our beliefs and values (good Q for Dr. Raph).